-SharePoint Server 2010 includes social computing tools such as MySite websites and social content technologies such as blogs, wikis, and Really Simple Syndication (RSS).
-These features are built upon a database of properties that integrates information about people from many kinds of business applications and directory services.
+SharePoint Server 2010 includes social computing tools, such as MySite Web sites, and social content technologies, such as blogs, wikis, and RSS.
+These features are built on a database of properties that integrates information about people from many kinds of business applications and directory services.
 You can adapt content to each user while enabling administrators to set policies to protect privacy.
-SharePoint 2010 introduces ready for prime time social networking for the enterprise, with a rich feature set around social content, activity feeds, social and people search, and more.
+SharePoint 2010 introduces ready-for-prime-time social networking for the enterprise, with a rich feature set around social content, activity feeds, social and people search, and more.

-Every Team Member can customize unique “MySite” pages.
-This page provides information about the Team Member, everything from their direct supervisor and subordinates, biography details, interests and skills, and contact information.
-This is a virtual address book.
-Through the use of metadata tags, these tags will supply necessary data for searching.
+Every team member can customize unique MySite pages.
+This page provides information about the team member, everything from their direct supervisor and subordinates, biography details, interests and skills, to contact information.
+It is a virtual address book.
+Metadata tags supply necessary data for searching.
 Now one member can look for a specific skill set or business acumen, and find someone possessing those skills internally.

-The idea of Communities is to bring the Project Team closer, enhance internal collaboration and cooperation, and streamline communication.
+The idea of communities is to bring the project team closer, enhance internal collaboration and cooperation, and streamline communication.
 It is also another tool for people to see what others are working on, what experience they possess, and how their skills can assist in projects.

-Social computing also provides communication platforms for things such as a Chat feature, which shows an employee’s status (e.g., whether they are in a meeting or not, or available to contact for assistance, etc.).
+Social computing also provides communication platforms for things such as a chat feature, which shows an employee’s status (e.g., whether in a meeting or not, or available to contact for assistance, etc.).
 There is also a posting feature similar to the postings seen on other social networking sights.
-Employees can post items to their “wall” and others can comment.
+Employees can post items to their walls and others can comment.

-Developing camaraderie among Team Members enhances communication, and assists in getting a team through the Forming and Storming phases of team building, and on to the more productive Norming and ultimately Performing phases much quicker than before.
+Developing camaraderie among team members enhances communication and helps gett teams through the forming and storming phases of team building and on to the more productive norming and ultimately performing phases much more quickly than before.

 Business Users and Their Customized Pages

-One of the features that end users are finding especially helpful and the Project Server Administrators are happy to pass the baton for is the ability to allow the end user to move columns around in views as well as to hide columns from an existing view.
+The ability for end users to move columns around in views as well as to hide columns from an existing view is one feature that end users find especially helpful.

-While on the surface this may strike fear into the hearts of the PMO (who are trying to standardize or create uniform look and feel for people working in Project Server), it actually isn’t that bad.
+While on the surface this ability may strike fear into the hearts of the PMO (which is trying to standardize or create a uniform look and feel for people working in Project Server), it actually isn’t that bad.

-Essentially an end user is not able to turn on columns of data that they do not already have access to.
-It simply allows the end user to drag and drop the columns in the order that they prefer, or to hide columns from a view that they personally may not find useful.
-A good example of this is when team members who work on laptops, and don’t have a lot of real-estate space on their screens for viewing views, they can hide columns or move the columns around to help them get to the key information they need.
-This doesn’t affect any other user and is localized to their log in only.
+End users cannot turn on columns of data that they do not already have access to.
+The feature simply allows end users to drag and drop columns in the order that they prefer or to hide columns from a view that they personally may not find useful.
+A good example of this is when team members work on laptops.
+They don’t have a lot of real-estate space on their screens for viewing views, and they can hide columns or move the columns around to help them get to the key information they need.
+This doesn’t affect any other user and is localized to their log-in only.